 This window allows you to browse and filter the huge list of over 21,000 popular song titles.
 You can, for example, filter the list by a certain artist, and then sort by tempo, key, feel, time signature, and more.

-You can open this window by pressing the [Find Titles] button.
+You can open this window by several ways.

-If the StylePicker window is not open, you can open the Song Titles Browser window by clicking on the [Style] button and selecting the Choose style from Song Title menu item.
+- Press the [Find Titles] button in the StylePicker window. - Click on the [Style] button and select the Choose style from Song Title menu item. - Press the S 3 return keys.